 Transformers have been highly influential in computer vision too.
 The first model was Image Transformer \cite{parmar18}.
-It restricts the self-attention mechanism to attend to local neighborhoods, so that larger images can be processed.
+It restricts the self-attention mechanism to attend to local neighborhoods, so larger images can be processed.
 Class-conditioned generation is also supported, by passing the embedding of the relative class in input.
 To avoid restricting self-attention to local neighborhoods, Vision Transformer~\cite{dosovitskiy21} divides an image into fixed-size patches, linearly embeds each of them, adds position embeddings, and then feeds the resulting sequence of vectors to a standard Transformer encoder.
-Masked Autoencoders (MAE) \cite{he21} instead uses an encoder-decoder architecture based on Transformers trained with masked image modeling (i.e., to reconstruct randomly masked pixels).
-A BERT adaptation to images called BEiT \cite{bao22} has also been proposed.
+Masked Autoencoders (MAE) \cite{he22} instead uses an encoder-decoder architecture based on Transformers trained with masked image modeling (i.e., to reconstruct randomly masked pixels).
+A BERT adaptation to images called Bidirectional Encoder representation from Image Transformers (BEiT) \cite{bao22} has also been proposed.
 Masked image modeling has also been used together with classic autoregressive loss \cite{chen20}.
-Conversely, Vector Quantised-GAN (VQGAN) \cite{esser21} allows a Transformer to be based on vector quantization.
+Conversely, Vector Quantised-GAN (VQ-GAN) \cite{esser21} allows a Transformer to be based on vector quantization.
 A GAN learns an effective codebook of image constituents.
 To do so, the generator is implemented as an auto-encoder; vector quantization is applied over the latent representation returned by the encoder.
-It is then possible to efficiently encode an image in a sequence corresponding to the codebook-indices of their embeddings.
+It is then possible to efficiently encode an image in a sequence corresponding to the codebook indices of their embeddings.
 The Transformer is finally trained on that sequence to learn long-range interactions.
-These changes also allow to avoid quadratic scaling, which is intractable for high-resolution images.
-Finally, also DALL-E \cite{radford21} takes advantage from a discrete VAE.
-To generate images based on an input text, it first learns a discrete image encoding; it concatenates the input text embedding with the image encoding; it learns autoregressively on them.
-DALL-E becomes then able to generate a variety of text-conditioned images.
+These changes also allow us to avoid quadratic scaling, which is intractable for high-resolution images.
+Finally, DALL-E \cite{radford21} takes advantage of a discrete VAE.
+To generate images based on an input text, it learns a discrete image encoding; it concatenates the input text embedding with the image encoding; it learns autoregressively on them.
 CogView implements a similar architecture~\cite{ding21}.